Large-Small Model Collaboration for Enhancing Edge-Deployed Small Models: Methodology

 \subsection{Selection}

-At the start of each iteration, G-Boost identifies the most promising reasoning path to extend within the collaborative reasoning tree, where the private SLM $\pi_s^+$ and the general LLM $\pi_l$ work together to address $q$.
-Starting from the root node, the system traverses the tree by iteratively selecting child nodes based on the Upper Confidence Bounds applied to Trees (UCT) algorithm~\citep{uct}.
-This policy balances the exploitation of high-quality reasoning paths with the exploration of underexplored ones.
+At the beginning of each iteration, G-Boost identifies the most promising path to expand in the collaborative reasoning tree, in which the edge-side private SLM $\pi_s^+$ and cloud-based LLM $\pi_l$ collaboratively process $q$.
+Starting from the root, the system traverses the tree by iteratively selecting child nodes according to the Upper Confidence Bounds applied to Trees (UCT) algorithm~\citep{UCT}.
+This strategy balances exploiting high-quality reasoning paths against exploring underexplored ones.
+The UCT value of node $s$ is